swiftlang/swift-evolution/proposals/0516-iterable.md

   may want to provide in-place mutation of its elements during iteration.
 - *Generative iteration:* Certain types generate their elements during iteration, rather than storing them in memory, like iterating an `UnfoldSequence` or the key-value pairs in a dictionary.
-For those types, particularly those generate noncopyable values, a different iteration model would be more performant than the borrowing iteration proposed here.
+For those types, particularly those that generate noncopyable values, a different iteration model would be more performant than the borrowing iteration proposed here.

 ## Alternatives considered

+### `BorrowingSequence` naming

+A previous version of this proposal used `BorrowingSequence` and similar names for a less universal version of iteration functionality.
+The `Iterable` name was selected instead, to help communicate the goal of providing iterative access to as broad a range of types as possible.

+### Modifying `Sequence` to extend `Iterable`

+A previous version of this proposal described allowing the re-parenting of the existing `Sequence` protocol to make it extend the new `Iterable` protocol proposed here.
+The insertion of `Iterable` into the existing `Sequence` protocol hierarchy would allow for algorithms that target both copyable and noncopyable sequences.
+While re-parenting at this time is not directly planned, usage and future evaluation may lead to a proposal to make this change.

 ### Only support sequences with direct storage

-The current proposal allows any type that conforms to the current `Sequence` protocol to conform to the new `BorrowingSequence` protocol.
+The current proposal allows any type that conforms to the current `Sequence` protocol to conform to the new `Iterable` protocol.
 Sequences can conform to the new protocol in basically one of two ways:
 - a sequence that directly stores all of its elements can yield one or more spans providing access to those directly stored elements, and